Setup Gitlab Runner with AWS ECR – Authenticate into Private Repository

 The Solution

-So, for the first example, where you need to authenticate the Docker Executor to AWS ECR, you’ll need two things:
+To authenticate the Docker executor against AWS ECR, you need two things:

-1. Install the amazon-ecr-credential-helper on the Runner server.
+- Install the amazon-ecr-credential-helper on the Runner host.

 sudo apt-get install -y amazon-ecr-credential-helper